Log in | Jump |

 making all our lives easier, more fulfilling, lovelier journeys

-Written on February 10, 2007, and categorized as Funky original.
+Written on February 10, 2007, and categorized as Secret and Invisible.

 Innit – that wonderful expression given us by our Asian compatriots – the equivalent of the French N’est-ce pas? – is added to the end of a yes/no question when the speaker expects an affirmative.
 It is not to be confused with “is it?” which mostly translates into “that’s bollocks!” innit.